 - Start with the core business conservation.
 Adopt a proven process that allows key information to be codified, and has supporting technology to allow the information to be stored and queried; the Open Standards and Miradi meet these needs.
 This creates opportunities for consistent planning, implementation and analysis of projects, as well as adoption of standardised terminology that aids communication across the organisation.
-See "Guide to Operationalising the Open Standards" for further details. - Quantitative information, such as financials, are most easily integrated across processes.
+See "Guide to Operationalising the Open Standards" for further details (available on the Open Standards website). - Quantitative information, such as financials, are most easily integrated across processes.
 This requires analysis of current budgeting processes to map information needs to those available through the conservation process, and deciding on options to streamline the flow of information.
-With development of appropriate interfaces, conservation project budgets developed from project plans in Miradi can be directly imported into financial systems.
+Conservation project budgets developed from project plans in Miradi can be exported and directly imported into financial systems.
 This allows creation of budgets that are aligned with achieving results, not just performing actions, which in turn helps with investment decisions and monitoring of progress. - Fundraising processes can be streamlined once conservation project information is available in a consistent way.
 Mapping fundraising information needs to what is available through the conservation process informs development of standard reports or system queries to meet these needs.
 For example, a report of key project details helps fundraisers to match the project's needs with potential funding sources, and then to start conversations with donors.
-Those funders with specific application processes can be more efficiently catered for when project information is consistently presented and in accessible systems.
-Reporting on progress to these funders can be streamlined through further reports that pull out key information, for tailoring to meet the needs of each donor. - People processes are made more effective when conservation projects provide the information required of common HR processes; this can be determined by mapping those needs.
+Those funders with specific application processes can be more efficiently catered for when project information is recorded consistently and available through accessible systems.
+Reporting on progress to these funders can be streamlined through further reports that pull out key information entered by project teams, for tailoring to meet the needs of each donor. - People processes are made more effective when conservation projects provide the information required by common HR processes; this can be determined by mapping those needs.
 For example, project staffing and recruitment processes need to know the resourcing needs of projects, at least in terms of broad skills and capabilities, over the life of the project.
 Similarly, performance appraisal processes need details of the project's objectives to inform performance and development plans for the people and teams working on the project. - Development of even a draft organisational dashboard can help to guide this work.
 The high-level metrics for fundraising, financial management and people management are usually well known and can start to be populated; the best metrics for conservation projects are not so easily determined or standardised, but having at least a placeholder on a dashboard will lead to conversations that will start to flesh this out.
-Key initial metrics could include the number of projects and their budgets, the number of Targets at different viability levels, and the number of Threats being managed at different ratings.
+Key initial metrics could include the number of projects and their budgets, the number of Targets at different viability levels, the number of Threats being managed at different ratings, and the progress reports for key projects.

-Organisational Decisions and the supporting OS information
+Organisational Decisions and the supporting Open Standards information

-Such as system, progressively implemented, would streamline workflows and provide integrated information to inform key organisational decisions and associated reporting.
+Such a system, progressively implemented, would streamline workflows and provide integrated information to inform key organisational decisions and associated reporting.